pvpscript/pastemngr/README.md

 `pastemngr [OPTIONS] [<command>]`

 ## Options
+`--list-users`

-`--list-users` List registered users in the local database.
+List registered users in the local database.

+`--fetch-dev-key`

-`--fetch-dev-key` Request a pastebin login, fetch the account's developer key, k
+Request a pastebin login, fetch the account's developer key and save  it locally, at the config folder.
+This application needs a developer key to access the pastebin API, otherwise it won't work.

 #### register
 `register [-u USER] [--username USER]`

 Register the given user in the local database.

 #### remove
 `remove [-u USER] [--username USER]`

 Remove the given user from the local database.

 #### user\_info
-` user_info [-u USER] [--username USER] [--local] [--raw]` Show informations about the given user.
+` user_info [-u USER] [--username USER] [--local] [--raw]`

+Show informations about the given user.

 #### new\_paste
-`new_paste [--input-file FILE] [-u USER] [--username USER]  [--title TITLE]  [--format FMT] [--visibility N] [--expire TIME]` Create a new paste and upload it to pastebin.
+`new_paste [--input-file FILE] [-u USER] [--username USER]  [--title TITLE]  [--format FMT] [--visibility N] [--expire TIME]`

+Create a new paste and upload it to pastebin.

 #### fetch\_paste
 `fetch_paste [--paste-key KEY] [--local]`

 Fetch the paste identified by the given key.

 #### list\_pastes
-`list_pastes [-u USER] [--username USER] [--local] [--raw]` List pastes belonging to the given user.
+`list_pastes [-u USER] [--username USER] [--local] [--raw]`

+List pastes belonging to the given user.

 #### delete\_paste
-`delete_paste [-u USER] [--username USER] [--paste-key KEY] [--local]` Remove the paste identified by the given key.
+`delete_paste [-u USER] [--username USER] [--paste-key KEY] [--local]`

+Remove the paste identified by the given key.

 #### paste\_info
 `paste_info [--paste-key KEY]`

 Show informations about the paste identified by the given key.

 #### remove\_expired
 `remove_expired [-u USER] [--username USER]`

 Remove  expired  pastes  from the local database for every registered user or for the given user.

 #### update\_db
 `update_db [-u USER] [--username USER]`

 Update the local database for every registered user or for the given user.

 # Instalation